Specifications of a Cellular Modem

 When Carrier Aggregation is engaged (this happens automatically behind the scenes), one band is the primary band for both upload and download connections, and additional bands are added into the connection to turbo-charge the download (and sometimes upload) speeds.

-Some high-end 5G and LTE cellular modems can support up to 7-channels of 4G/LTE carrier aggregation.
+Some high-end 5G and LTE cellular modems can support up to 7 4G/LTE carrier aggregation channels, and the most current 5G modems can support up to ten.

 5G Standalone Mode & 5G Carrier Aggregation

-Carrier aggregation became a key technology as 4G/LTE evolved, and it is also a very important technology in 5G's evolution.
-It will only become more important in time as a technology known as "5G Standalone Mode" becomes more widely deployed.
+Carrier aggregation became a key technology as 4G/LTE evolved and is also a very important technology in 5G's evolution.
+It will only become more important as a "5G Standalone Mode" technology becomes more widely deployed by the networks.

 The first wave of 5G devices supports two-way 5G carrier aggregation when in Standalone mode but not across frequency ranges or broadcast signal types.

-Over time, the number of 5G bands that can be combined by the latest 5G modems will only continue to advance.
+Over time, the number of 5G bands that the latest 5G modems can combine will only continue to advance.
+However, to take advantage of this, the cellular carriers need to support carrier aggregation on the towers as well as standalone mode.

 Cellular Antennas & MIMO

-The next important cellular modem specification is how many antennas it utilizes.
-All LTE and 5G modems utilize multiple cellular antennas - usually two or four.
+The next important cellular modem specification is the number of antennas it utilizes.
+All LTE and 5G modems utilize multiple cellular antennas, usually two or four.

 The more antennas, the better - so it is important to know how many antennas the modems you are considering can use.